theweebcoders/HighPoint-Rocket-750-Kernel-6.8-Driver/readme.md

   This is a community effort, so if you want to see Rocket 750s working on modern Linux, let’s make it happen.

+Q: You say you don’t know what you’re doing, but this README has a very clear roadmap.
+What’s the deal?

+  Great question.
+The roadmap is almost entirely made up.

+  I mean, it’s based on research, AI suggestions, and general problem-solving logic, but I don’t actually know if any of this will work.
+I could spend months following this roadmap step by step and end up exactly where I started.

+  I put this roadmap together because I needed some structure to avoid wandering in circles, but if you look at it and think, “Wow, this is all wrong,” please tell me.
+Rip it apart.
+Rewrite it.
+If you know a better way, do it.

+  I fully expect that a good chunk of this roadmap is nonsense.
+That’s fine.
+I’ll keep iterating until something works.

 **Q: Aren’t you that idiot who tried to put commercials back into commercial-free anime viewing?**

   Why yes, yes I am.
 Thank you for recognizing my contributions to reverse progress.
 While others were busy making streaming more convenient, I was deep in the coding mines, slamming my head against Python to make Plex feel like 2004 again.